dazitzel/SignWritingASLUniversity/README.md

 Then I finally decided I should learn for real, but ASL Unviversity relies upon videos and drawings while SignWriting is written to a Deaf audience.

 After several false starts I think I'm actually happy enough with what I've come up with share the first 15 lessons.
+As well as my experiment with an integrated version of lesson 1.